 These wins mean the world to my family and I, mainly because we have experienced being at the very bottom and worked our way up through the years.
 My goal has always been to show a class winner at the NAILE and/or the NWSS.
 This year, we definitely conquered my goal and I cannot thank Wolf and Michelle enough for taking care of Caroline and making her look her best while I am away at college.

 How long have you been feeding Sure Champ and what benefits do you see from the product?

 We have been feeding Sure Champ for four years.
 The main benefit we see is our livestock’s continuous appetite on the show road.
 If you have a heifer or steer that does not want to eat while you are at a show, it is very nerve-wracking.
 Sure Champ has helped us avoid this issue.
-We also have tubes of Vita Charge paste in our showbox to help settle the cattle in after a long trip to a show.
+We also have tubes of Vita Charge paste (transitioned to Vita Charge® Gel July 2019) in our showbox to help settle the cattle in after a long trip to a show.

 What is one of your most memorable show moment?

 My most memorable show story has to be showing in the Supreme Champion Drive on those magical green shavings in Louisville this past November.
 I had never won my class at the NAILE and had shown there two times prior to this year.
 Usually, I am on a flight back home during the Supreme Drive.
 Being in the same line up with the country’s highest quality heifers and knowing that the one I was leading one of them, the one that has been in our barn since last September, was the coolest, most unexplainable feeling.